 Protection for the very youngest

 One of the earliest and most dangerous health threats young infants face is one many have never even heard of: Group B Streptococcus (GBS), which causes a bacterial infection that can take hold at or within a few hours of birth.
-The leading cause of sepsis and meningitis in young infants, GBS reportedly causes more infant deaths than HIV, and more than tetanus, pertussis, and respiratory syncytial virus combined.
+A leading cause of sepsis and meningitis in young infants, GBS reportedly causes more infant deaths than HIV, and more than tetanus, pertussis, and respiratory syncytial virus combined.
 It can even cause problems during pregnancy: GBS has been linked to pre-term birth, miscarriage, and stillbirth.

 No vaccine yet exists against GBS.
 The disease is managed in some parts of the world by screening pregnant woman and administering prophylactic antibiotics during labor if they’re found to have certain risk factors or are carriers of GBS (the bacteria live in the gastrointestinal tract and the vagina and can be passed from mother to baby in the womb or during birth).
 But this method contributes to antibiotic overuse and resistance, and is expensive and logistically challenging—especially for the low-income countries that need intervention the most.